brettz9/asyouwish/README.md

-2. I also like the idea of a browser-in-a-browser which could theoretically be done with privileges and shared databases (others have done a browser-in-browser using the Flash plugin, but I'd like to see it work without plugins--I'm hoping Firefox may eventually come around to including AsYouWish by default since it now uses a whitelist, etc. by default).
+2. I also like the idea of a browser-in-a-browser which could theoretically be done with privileges and shared databases (others have done a browser-in-browser using the Flash plugin, but I'd like to see it work without plugins--I'm hoping Mozilla may eventually come around to including AsYouWish by default since it now uses a whitelist, etc. by default).
 The advantage I see to this is that it may allow normal web developers the ability to use familiar and easier languages to innovate with